rglobig/InventoryManagement/README.md

 - Integration tests for the API are located in `InventoryManagement.Api.IntegrationTests`.

 ### Future Ideas
-1. **Versioning of Controllers (in routing)**
-   Implement API versioning to maintain backward compatibility.

-2. **Async Operations**
-   Ensure full support for asynchronous operations throughout the application to improve performance and scalability.

-3. **Database Flexibility**
-   - Use a database external to the repository (e.g., PostgreSQL with Docker).
-   - Enable configuration for multiple database types.

 4. **Integration Tests Seeding**
    Create mechanisms to seed test data for integration tests, ensuring consistent test environments.